 Clinical Applications Of Greater Celandine:

 Greater celandines analgesic effects are fairly reliable.
-It can be used for general pain similarily to california poppy, and can also be used to wean people off opiates gradually.
-It is especially useful for this as the alkaloids present in greater celandine appear to offer similar benefit, but are less addictive.
-More research is needed on how this works however.
+It can be used for general pain similarily to California poppy, and can also be used to wean people off opiates gradually.
+It is especially useful for this as the alkaloids present in greater celandine appear to offer a similar benefit, but are less addictive.
+More research is needed on how this works, however.